ChjMa/Please-give-me-a-five-star-rating/README.md

 | Training | 0.799998886810936 |
 | Testing | 0.7517143111586072 |

 There is a small but also valuable improvement after adding several features.

+## Conclusion ##

+This project analyzes the relation between the minutes taken in making a meal and the ratings and also tries to predict the rating based on the minutes and the nutrition.
+In the future, more complex methods will be used and more features will be added in the model.